Feminism in India

 Feminism in India is a set of movements aimed at defining, establishing, and defending equal political, economic, and social rights and opportunities for women in India.
 It is the pursuit of women's rights within the society of India.
 Like their feminist counterparts all over the world, feminists in India seek gender equality: the right to work for equality in wages, the right to equal access to health and education, and equal political rights.
 Indian feminists also have fought against what they claim are culture-specific fundamental issues within India's patriarchal society, such as inheritance laws.

 The history of feminism in India can be divided into three phases: the first phase, beginning in the mid-19th century, initiated when reformists began to speak in favour of women rights by making reforms in education and customs involving women; the second phase, from 1915 to Indian independence, when Gandhi incorporated women's movements into the Quit India movement and independent women's organisations began to emerge; and finally, the third phase, post-independence, which has focused on fair treatment of women at home after marriage as well as the work force, and their right to political parity.

 Despite the progress made by Indian feminist movements, women living in modern India still face many issues of discrimination.
 India's patriarchal culture has made the process of gaining land-ownership rights and access to education challenging for women.
+Women often opted to become commercial surrogates as a means of procuring income until 2025, when it was banned.
 In the past two decades, there has also emerged a trend of sex-selective abortion.
 To Indian feminists, these are seen as injustices worth struggling against and feminism is often misunderstood by Indians as female domination rather than equality.

 As in the West, there has been some criticism of feminist movements in India.
 They have especially been criticised for focusing too much on privileged women, and neglecting the needs and representation of poorer or lower caste women.
 This has led to the creation of caste-specific feminist organisations and movements.